carpentries-incubator/good-practices-lesson/episodes/3-documentation.md

 ### What are "docstrings" and how can they be useful?

-Here is function `fahrenheit_to_celsius` which converts temperature in Fahrenheit to Celsius.
+Docstrings are a special kind of comment that are used to document functions, classes and modules.
+Here is function `fahrenheit_to_celsius` which converts temperature in
+Fahrenheit to Celsius.

 The first set of examples uses **regular comments**: